Capstone-Projects-2022-Fall/project-fashion-finder/documentation/docs/requirements/features-and-requirements.md

 A user will be able to
 * Create a new account with email, first name, last name, and password field
+* Upload content specific to their account
+* Like items specifc to their account
 * Sign out of their account
 * Sign back into their account